v-p-b/ivmi/README.md

 OS support
 ----------

 As libvmi allows access to raw guest memory and registers it is posibble to implement any OS dependent functionality at client side.
-In practice, DRAKVUF supports 32 and 64-bit Windows 7 and Linux without KASLR.
+In practice, DRAKVUF supports 32 and 64-bit Windows 7 and Linux.
 High level utility functions in iVMI were tested with Windows guests.

 At server side Linux on Xen is supported.